 How Soon Can I Get an Abortion?

-Read on to find out the wait time for abortion in your area.
+This page provides information on the wait time for abortion in your area.

 Most abortions are performed within a specific time window, in which two sets of requirements must be met: